seanox/aspect-js/manual/en/introduction.md

 ## What is Seanox aspect-js?

-Influenced by the good experiences with JSF (Java Server Faces) with regard to function and an easy integration into the markup, arose a similar client-side fullstack solution.
+Influenced by the good experiences with JSF (Java Server Faces) in regard to function and an easy integration into the markup, arose a similar client-side fullstack solution.
 Seanox aspect-js focuses on a minimalist approach to implementing